mrjex/Notification-Service/README.md

 ## Contributing
 Dev: James A.M Klouda

-Special thanks to @bomajo for in depth and helpful code reviews and to @luchol for providing the repository and the tags, and issue templates necessary to row this boat to shore in a respectful manner.
+Special thanks to @bomajo for in depth and helpful code reviews and to @luchol for providing the repository, the tags, and issue templates necessary to row this boat to shore.

 ## Authors and acknowledgment
 Thanks to the authors and maintainers of axios, dotenv, luxon, mongodb, mongoose, mqtt, node-cron, nodemailer, nodemon and jest for providing the tools neccesary to make this project come togheter!